smartdevicelink/sdl_evolution/proposals/nnnn-video-streaming-state.md

 </enum>
 ```

-- With the navigation apps, parameter `audioStreamingState` was extened from the original design purpose (an indicator just for A2DP BT audio service) to include new binary audio service.
-Along the same line of this proposal, add a new parameter `isAudioSource` for binary audio service only and make existing `audioStreamingState` just for A2DP audio.
+- With the navigation apps, parameter `audioStreamingState` was extended from the original design purpose (an indicator just for A2DP BT audio service) to include new binary audio service.
+Along the same lines of this proposal, add a new parameter `isAudioSource` for binary audio service only and make existing `audioStreamingState` just for A2DP audio.
 This makes things clear but needs more modifications to the existing code.

 ```xml
 <function name="OnHMIStatus" functionID="OnHMIStatusID" messagetype="notification">